ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

    :local:

-As described in :ref:`dynamic_inventory`, Ansible can pull inventory information from dynamic sources, including cloud sources, using the supplied :ref:`inventory plugins <Inventory_Plugins>`.
+As described in :ref:`dynamic_inventory`, Ansible can pull inventory information from dynamic sources, including cloud sources, using the supplied :ref:`inventory plugins <inventory_plugins>`.
 If the source you want is not currently covered by existing plugins, you can create your own as with any other plugin type.

-In previous versions you had to create a a script or program that can output JSON in the correct format when invoked with the proper arguments.
+In previous versions you had to create a script or program that can output JSON in the correct format when invoked with the proper arguments.
-This is still supported via the :ref:`script inventory plugin <script_inventory>` and there is no restriction on the programming language used.
+You can still use and write inventory scripts, as we ensured backwards compatiblity via the :ref:`script inventory plugin <script_inventory>` and there is no restriction on the programming language used.
-The disadvantages are that they cannot use integrated functionality like the :ref:`inventory plugins <Inventory_Plugins>` can and then need to implement these features themselves. i.e caching, configuration management, dynamic variable and group composition, etc.
+If you choose to write a script, however, you will need to implement some features youself. i.e caching, configuration management, dynamic variable and group composition, etc.
+While with :ref:`inventory plugins <inventory_plugins>` you can leverage the Ansible codebase to add these common features.

 .. _inventory_sources: